UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/2_Bash.md

 # Finding your way around

 Firstly we need to open a terminal as we did during the set-up steps.
-You will notice some text describing your computer of the form
+Mac/Linux users will notice some text describing your computer of the form

  `user@computer:~$`

+Windows users will see

+`MINGW64:~`

+or something similar.

 The tilde (`~`) represents your current directory (see below), whilst the dollar sign just indicates the end of the address & the beginning of where you will type commands.